nehalasim/WHO/README_FIRST.md

 A master database used where all information of the child is stored, which is used to pull the information of the child during the anthropomentry measurement.

 # Process-
+During the visit of the child, the data collector enter the schedule, where they get all the children list.
+Schedule is auto generate based on Date of birth, visit number, location and current day, whcih is done by multiple complex SQL queries.